kahst/BirdNET-Lite/README.md

 # Setup (Ubuntu 18.04)

 TFLite for x86 platforms comes with the standard Tensorflow package.
 If you are on a different platform, you need to install a dedicated version of TFLite (e.g., a pre-compiled version for Raspberry Pi).
+See Raspberry Pi 4B installation instructions below.

+## x86
 We need to setup TF2.3+ for BirdNET.
 First, we install Python 3 and pip:

 ```